top of page

 That God of mine who knows me well, She's my own soul, all mine.

-The rest of you - so blind - you have your own Divines Within.
+The rest of you - yourselves - you have your own Divines within.

 And yes, I thank the Universe for all of you as well.